- Anaheim Angels Fan Beaten Outside Angel Stadium »

 Case Studies & Results

-- Bicyclist struck and killed by big rig.
+- $5 Million Policy Limit Settlement for Bicyclist Killed by a Big Rig Truck.
 Resolution: The matter settled for the $5 million insurance policy limits before trial.

 - Men crushed by car against building suffer traumatic leg injuries.
 Resolution: $14.5 million settlement.
 Diaz's settlement was $5.5 million.
 Doe, who had both legs traumatically amputated at the scene, was represented by separate counsel.